 Prospective Florida condo buyers should, if they don't understand condo association assessments, engage licensed and reputable attorneys and advisors to guide their buying decision.

 Does condo size matter?
 Should smaller condos pay the same assessment as larger condos?
-As condo assessments continue to grow and as the cost of living in Florida condos increase, condo owners sometimes try to find creative ways to lower their share of the costs.
+As condo assessments continue to grow as the cost of living in Florida condos continues to increase, condo owners sometimes try to find creative ways to lower their share of the costs.
 One idea that owners of smaller condos consider is to have owners of larger condos pay a larger portion of the assessment.

 This article, Changing Allocation Of Assessments from the Shipp Law Legal Blog, Law Office Ryan S. Shipp, shows that "One area of contention that surfaces between unit owners, is how assessments are allocated between different sized units.
 Allocation of assessments are set forth in the declaration of condominium."